firubi/cachyos-minimal/README.md

 In order to install a minimal KDE-desktop, deselect everything except `plasma-desktop`, `sddm` and `sddm-kcm`.
 Remove any other program you see fit.
 Switch from paru to yay :)

 ## Basic KDE functionality
-- `sudo pacman -S --needed kscreen dolphin breeze-gtk kde-gtk-config kate plasma-pa plasma-nm plasma-systemmonitor bluedevil`
+- `sudo pacman -S --needed kscreen dolphin breeze-gtk kde-gtk-config kate plasma-pa plasma-nm plasma-systemmonitor bluedevil ark`

 ## Enable btrfs-snapper support
 In the CachyOS Hello app, enable snapper support, and in addition install `sudo pacman -S --needed grub-btrfs grub-btrfs-support` and enable the service `sudo systemctl enable --now grub-btrfsd`.